 When you purchase a booster box, you will get 36 rare cards, 108 uncommon cards, and 216 common cards.
 Opening packs from the same box makes it more likely to get a variety of cards.
 Out of your 36 rares, it is normal to get at least 20 different rare cards in an individual box.
 You are also likely to end up with 1-2 of every uncommon card and 2-3 of most common cards in the set!
 This is just the reality of how factory production works for these kinds of products.

 Another great reason to purchase packs in a booster box is to get a better price.
 The MSRP (manufacturers suggested retail price) of a booster pack is $4.
 Buying a box of 36 packs at MSRP would cost $144.
-While most local retailers (like Wal-Mart and Target) sell their booster packs for $4 each, you can find booster boxes for less than $99.
-We sell them for $89 through our subscription, which equates to less than $2.50 a pack!
+While most local retailers (like Wal-Mart and Target) sell their booster packs for $4 each, you can generally find them for better prices online.
+We always price our Pokemon Booster Box subscription as competitively as we can, so it’s a good indicator of the “market price”.

 As you start playing the Pokemon TCG, you will hear the term play set.
 This refers to having 4 copies of a card, since you can ‘play’ 4 copies of any card in your deck.
 To get 4 copies of every card in a set with 60 rares, you would need to purchase at least 240 booster packs.
 With four sets releasing each year, this quickly becomes very daunting.